The Towers (Ohio State)

-Abraham Lincoln Tower & Justin S. Morrill Tower, also known as The Towers, Morrill Tower or Lincoln Tower are two undergraduate residential houses at The Ohio State University.
-The Towers are located on the west campus of the Ohio State University across from the Drake Union off the east banks of the Olentangy River.
-Morrill Tower is to the right of Ohio Stadium on Cannon Drive.
-The towers are in close proximity of OSU's RPAC (Recreation and Physical Activity Center) and the Wexner Medical Center.
+Abraham Lincoln Tower & Justin S. Morrill Tower, also known as The Towers, Morrill Tower or Lincoln Tower are two undergraduate residential houses at Ohio State University.
+The Towers are located on the Ohio State University across from the east banks of the Olentangy River.
+The towers are on Cannon Drive in close proximity of the Ohio Stadium, RPAC (Recreation and Physical Activity Center), and the Wexner Medical Center.

 History

 Plans for the Towers, by the architectural firm Schooley, Cornelius and Schooley, were approved by the OSU Housing Commission on December 10, 1964.
-The Towers were dedicated on November 11, 1965 with the groundbreaking ceremony having been held on March 29, 1965.
-The buildings were not completed until August 1967, but the first ten stories were completed and opened to students for the Autumn Quarter of 1966.
+The Towers were dedicated on November 11, 1965, with the groundbreaking ceremony having been held on March 29, 1965.
+Both buildings were originally planned to open in October 1966, but due to strikes and construction delays only the first 13 floors of Morrill were opened by that date.
+Construction completion of both buildings was celebrated at an open house on August 8, 1967.

+The original plan was to build a total of six towers, along with other facilities, in order to create a social hub on west campus.
+In the end only two towers were built, along with the Drake Union.
+This served as both an alternate to the Ohio Union and the home of the theater department, before being demolished in 2023.

+The Towers were the first coed residence halls on campus, housing both male and female students.